sendgrid/sendgrid-go/USAGE.md

 Segment conditions using "eq" or "ne" for email clicks and opens should provide a "field" of either *clicks.campaign_identifier* or *opens.campaign_identifier*.
 The condition value should be a string containing the id of a completed campaign.

-Segments may contain multiple condtions, joined by an "and" or "or" in the "and_or" field.
+Segments may contain multiple conditions, joined by an "and" or "or" in the "and_or" field.
 The first condition in the conditions list must have an empty "and_or", and subsequent conditions must all specify an "and_or".

 The Contacts API helps you manage your [Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html) recipients.